evazhang612/sokt-landing/index.md

 <!--
 I'm a **Master's student @ [Stanford](https://profiles.stanford.edu/eva-zhang)**, currently pursuing interests in mathematics, computer science, and tech. policy.
 Formally, I am pursuing a Master's in Computer Science (AI track), and completed a Bachelor's in Mathematics.
 Check out my [Build](https://www.evazhang.com/build) page for more specific technical experiences.
  -->
-Here are some places and communities I've spent time at.
+Here are some places and communities I've spent some time at.

 <img src="images/newPresentation1.jpg" width="500"/>